 Offset soft fur against a rough burlap sack or smooth hair against a shaggy rug.
 The use of texture will enhance your viewers desire to smoosh that fuzzy little face.

-Use matching or complementary colours to make your puppy blend in or stand out.
-Dark colour dogs are easier to capture on light colour backgrounds.
+Use matching or complementary colors to make your puppy blend in or stand out.
+Dark color dogs are easier to capture on light color backgrounds.

 15. Puppy Placement

 Let’s face it, a puppy in or on anything is cuteness overload.
 If you can move the sleepy puppy to a basket, teacup, watering can, or household item, you are going to get a fantastic photo.

 There is nothing as exciting as getting a new puppy.
 Use these top tips to capture your cute new family member in adorable ways.
 It will not be long before your puppy photoshoot becomes a full-grown dog photoshoot.

 Learn how to capture happy memories and beautiful photos of your dog with Perfect Pawtraits!